Hospitality Visa Sponsorship Jobs in Alaska

 Which hospitality companies sponsor visas in Alaska?

 Major sponsors include Princess Cruises and Holland America Line for seasonal cruise positions, plus hotel chains like Marriott and Hilton in Anchorage.
-National park concessionaires like Aramark at Denali National Park regularly sponsor J-1 and H-2B workers.
+National park concessionaires like Aramark at Denali National Park regularly sponsor J-1 visa and H-2B visa workers.
 Remote lodge operators throughout Alaska also sponsor international staff for summer seasons, particularly for positions requiring specialized skills or language abilities.

 Which visa types are most common for hospitality roles in Alaska?